alecramsay/pg/docs/_pages/example.markdown

 competitiveness, minority representation, compactness, and splitting are then compared to the ratings of the root map.]

 [The first comparison is graphical with a set of pairwise radar diagrams.
-These show that North Carolina's official congressional trades-off some competitiveness and compactness for less county-district splitting.
+These show that North Carolina's official congressional map trades-off some competitiveness and compactness for less county-district splitting.
 They also show that North Carolina could have produced a maximally competitive map by reducing compactness or given minorities the greatest opportunity for representation by reducing both competitiveness and compactness.]